-This page begins with an Outline picture of the OED3 revision’s changes to the post-1929 OED2 record as of December 2018.
+This page begins with an Outline picture of the OED3 revision’s changes to the post-1929 OED2 record after the first 20 years or so of revision.
 Comparison with earlier periods shows that the huge quantities of new quotations added by OED3 to illustrate 20th- and 21st-century vocabulary far outstrip those for previous centuries.

 It is also clear that the character and provenance of quotations now being collected for the Dictionary has decisively changed.
 As demonstrated in our earlier pages on Period coverage, the vast banks of citations from individual ‘great writers’ inherited from OED1 have continued to dominate the pre-1930 record in today’s OED Online as in the parent Dictionary.
 Under Most quoted sources for the post-1929 years, we show that OED3 has now moved away from such heavy documentation of Individually-authored sources – although the revision still shows a strange preference for citing from the outdated literary and cultural canon of writers preferred by the Supplement editor Burchfield.
 In general, however, OED3 is concentrating its energies on electronic searching of the large databases for Multi-authored sources – newspapers, journals and periodicals – that have become available in recent years.

 Chart 21 below displays the total number of quotations over 1930-2009 recorded in OED Online (searched December 2018) in comparison with the equivalent totals for OED2, the latter data deriving from searches of the OED2 database before it was removed from public consultation in 2010.
 As always, users of OED Online must remember that this version of the Dictionary lumps together revised with unrevised entries when its database is searched: care should be taken in drawing inferences from the results.

 Chart 21: Total quotations in OED2 & OED Online (Dec 2018) 1930-2009